faerlin-developer/cuda-raytrace/README.md

 assign a color on that pixel base on the computed depth.
 If the ray does not intersect with any sphere, then that pixel is assigned the color black.

+## Ray Tracing with CUDA

+The kernel is

 ## Build and Run

 ```bash